Does your child struggle with handling difficult emotions? Learn 5 coping skills for kids to manage these big feelings on their own. By Amy Wruble

-Our kids are always watching us, so one of the best way to teach coping skills for kids is by showing them.
-When I’m driving in traffic and my kids aren’t in the car, I might give into my basest road rage instincts.
-But when I’m with them, I try to do better.
+Our kids are always watching us, so one of the best ways to teach coping skills for kids is by showing them.
+When I’m driving in traffic and my kids aren’t in the car, I’m more likely to give into my basest road rage instincts.
+But when I’m with them, I’m reminded to do better.

 I narrate my feelings, saying, “Wow, there’s a lot of traffic—we might be late.
-That frustrates me and I’m start to feel tense, so I’m going to play my favorite 80s radio station and sing along because that always makes me feel better.”
+That’s frustrating and I’m start to feel tense, so I’m going to play my favorite 80s radio station and sing along because that always makes me feel better.”

 Whether a traffic jam or a hard day at summer camp, we can all learn—and show—a few coping skills now and then.

 - 8 Keys to Explaining Emotions to Your Child

 - How Teaching Kids about Emotions Reduces Misbehavior

 - How to Teach Kids to Embrace Mistakes

 Amy Wruble is a mother of two princess-obsessed girls.
 She is also a freelance writer and regular contributor to mom.me and Momtastic.
 She blogs at amywruble.com.

 Don’t forget: Join the Better Parenting 5-Day Challenge today—at no cost to you: